fpalomo/king-kata-di/Readme-group-2.md

 * charge_amount ( 12 digits , with 2 decimals ) .
 We suppose we only operate in EUR.

-* ipn_endpoint : optional, URL where our system will notify of the payment success before printing the output.
-Explained below.
-This feature can be considered an extended feature, and delivered in a second "release".

 * api_version ( integer ) : represents the api version used.
 [1-2]

 * security_key ( 32 characters ) :